Skip to main content

 Import into the target environment

 Send the file’s contents to Import Dashboards on the target (e.g. production) environment.
 Definitions are upserted in place, preserving ids and versions.
 Re-importing the same file is idempotent.
+The import also propagates the imported dashboards’ presentation settings down to any copies your end users forked from them — see below.

 Requirements & notes